 levels within the museum.
 The lowest level displays paintings from the

-from the Baroque era, while
+art along with works from the Baroque

+sculpture.
 Among the many precious works owned by the museum, is the illuminated

 Book of Hours of Sophia von Bylant (1475) which contains illustration